letsencrypt/cp-cps/CPS.md

 ### 6.1.1 Key pair generation

 ISRG CA Private Keys are generated by HSMs meeting the requirements of Section 6.2.1.
-This occurs during a ceremony meeting the requirements of this CPS and the accompanying CP.
+This occurs during a ceremony meeting the requirements of this CPS and the ISRG CP.

 See the Let's Encrypt Subscriber Agreement for information regarding Subscriber key pair generation.